bugtamer/areca-backup/docs/user/tutorial2.md

 ## Performing another backup

-Let's suppose that you add a new picture (named "MyNewPicture.jpg") in your directory.
-If you want to backup this new file, all you have to do is to select your target again, right click and select "Backup" again (as shown previously)
+Let's suppose that you add a new picture (named "`MyNewPicture.jpg`") in your directory.
+If you want to backup this new file, all you have to do is to select your target again, right click and select "`Backup`" again (as shown previously)

 ![](./images/backup.jpg)

-Enter "Another archive !" as archive title and hit "Start Backup"
+Enter "`Another archive !`" as archive title and hit "`Start Backup`"

 ![](./images/backup5.jpg)

-Once the backup is finished, you can notice that another row appears in your "Physical view" tab.
+Once the backup is finished, you can notice that another row appears in your "`Physical view`" tab.
 This is your new archive.

 ![](./images/physical2.jpg)